 2. Eat the same breakfast

 Like wearing a uniform, eating the same breakfast every day reduces the decisions you need to make and frees up brain space.
-My current favorites are Bob’s Red Mill Gluten Free Oatmeal with dried cranberries and cinnamon, my standard issue green smoothie and few tablespoons of almond butter right out of the jar, or this clean protein smoothie.
+My current favorites are a green smoothie and a tablespoon of almond butter right out of the jar, or Bob’s Red Mill Gluten Free Oatmeal with dried fruit (blueberries, cranberries, or cherries) and cinnamon.